PyFeeds/PyFeeds/docs/index.rst

 * `f43.me <https://github.com/j0k3r/f43.me>`_ converts feeds to contain the
   full article and also improves articles by adding links to the comment sections of Hacker News and Reddit.
 Feeds are converted periodically.
-* `python-ftr <https://github.com/1flow/python-ftr>`_ is a library to extract content from pages.
-A partial reimplementation of Full-Text RSS.

 Authors
 -------